satschool-outreach/satschool-outreach.github.io/About.md

   * Cross-curricular classroom sessions covering a range of Earth Observation-related topics (see Modules page)
   * Sessions can run either for a particular class or year group, or as a longer enrichment day of activities
 * Our Earth Observation ambassadors are currently based in Edinburgh, Leeds, Liverpool and Cambridge (but this network will hopefully expand!)
+* A school visit from an Earth Observation ambassador will provide visible a role model for your students, who can open their eyes to environmental sciences and how a wide range of STEM subjects studied at school are relevant for a career in this field!

 # What does SatSchool teach?

-## The Six Modules
+## Earth Observation and Environmental Science
-The SatSchool resources span six individual modules, each containing 2 - 4 hours worth of presentations and interactive activities divided into 30-60 minute session plans.
-The six modules include:
+The SatSchool resources include six individual modules, spanning a range of topics in environmental science:
 * Introduction to Earth Observation
 * Hands on with Data
 * Cryosphere